PaponAhasan/Computer-Science-Subjects/Python Library/Pandas/Cleaning Data/Empty Cells.md

 print(df.to_string())

 #As you can see in row 18 and 28, the empty value from "Calories" was replaced with the mode: 300.0

+N.T : Mode = the value that appears most frequently.
 ```